domfarolino/browser/mage/README.md

   // ...
   OpenFile(string name, bool truncate);

-  // Before calling this, the child will mint two entangled `MageHandle`s.
+  // Before calling this, the child will mint two entangled `MessagePipe`s.
 It
   // binds one to its `ChildProcess` receiver, and passes the other to the
   // parent for use as a remote.
 The parent binds this to a
   // `mage::Remote<magen::ChildProcess>` so it can send commands back to its
   // child.
-  BindChildProcessRemote(MageHandle child_remote);
+  BindChildProcessRemote(MessagePipe child_remote);
 }
 ```